locally-io/ios-engage-sdk/README.md

 ### Capabilities
   ￼
-On your App capabilities check :
+On your App capabilities check:

 1. Location Updates
 2. Uses Bluetooth LE accessory
 3. Act as Bluetooth LE accessory
 4. Remote notifications

 ![](https://raw.githubusercontent.com/locally-io/ios-engage-sdk/master/Screenshots/capabilities.png)
 ￼￼￼
-You are ready to go!
+With all of the above setup, now you're ready to Engage up and running!

 ## Initializing The Framework

-To initialize engage add your credentials to the initialize call on the didFinishLaunchingWithOptions of your AppDelegate.
+To initialize Engage, add your credentials to the Initialize Call on the didFinishLaunchingWithOptions of your AppDelegate.

 ```swift
 import LocallyEngageSDK